Brush With Death Leads Doctor To Focus On Patient Perspective

 Is there anything that patients can do to help connect with a physician?

 What I most wish people knew is that while the system is broken, the people are good.
 The system actually obstructs things like communication and access.
-So, it's up to us to figure out the best way to communicate on a one-on-one basis and create that sacred space between ourselves.
+So it's up to us to figure out the best way to communicate on a one-on-one basis and create that sacred space between ourselves.

 Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 Michelle Andrews is on Twitter @mandrews110.